hagikuratakeshi/appengine-endpoints-tictactoe-java-maven/README.md

 ================================

-This application implements a simple backend for a Tic Tac Toe game using Google Cloud Endpoints, App Engine, and Java.
+This application implements a simple backend for a Tic Tac Toe game using Google Cloud Endpoints, App Engine, and Scala.

 ## Products
 - [App Engine][1]